BenjaminWFox/need-find-tribbles-js13k2021/description.md

 Find them quickly, before they start to multiply again!

-The last time we left them alone the Universe was almost overrun...
+The last time we left them alone the universe was almost overrun...

 ~~

 The Tribbles:

-All tribbles are one-of-a-kind NFTs!
+Tribbles are randomly created, one-of-a-kind NFTs!

-If you find one before anyone else it's yours to keep!.
+The contract ensures each tribble can only be claimed once, so if you find one before anyone else it's yours forever!

 The tribbles live on the NEAR TestNet, so in order to play and collect you'll need an account.
 It's quick and free to sign up: https://wallet.testnet.near.org/